0xMichaelRan/wordchat-nextjs/README.md

 * [1] Return history in DESC order
 * [1] Remove empty explain from history SQL query
 * [1] Add search, add and config button to navbar
+* [2] Do not query Pinecone directly, but use DB as cache

 To do:

-* [2] Do not query Pinecone directly, but use DB as cache
+* [1] if nothing found on Pinecone, the embedding might be missing
 * [1] change 'pinecone_status' to 'edit_since_embedding'
 * [3] Support both word and abbreviation in the DB
 * [1] insert word from chat page